-Fibromyalgia: 25 y fem. with "headaches & tingling & pain all over".
+Fibromyalgia: 25 y fem.
+With "headaches & tingling & pain all over".
 Anxiety & hyperventilation can evoke such symptoms.
 A general medical evaluation with a primary care doctor is needed to rule out systemic disorders.
 If no specific findings, then Fibromyalgia becomes a consideration, and a Rheumatologist's evaluation might be helpful. ...Read more

 Doctor diagnosed with occipital neuralgia, sore spot on right base of skull, but get tingling in front head and forehead and temple?

 Pain?
 Think muscles!: Stresses and work of life causes pain located in micro-scars in muscles of the neck which drive aches, pains and misery.
-Txmt is a holistic recipe of self-care, wellness, Vits, Magnesium supp, sleep,, massage, yoga, stretching, chiropractors.
+Txmt is a holistic recipe of self-care, wellness, Vits, Magnesium supp, sleep, massage, yoga, stretching, chiropractors.
 Tub soaking.
 As a doctor, I’ve rediscovered modified versions of acupuncture/trigger points inj, which roots out the pain. ...Read more

 For the past year, my husband has had an occasional burning sensation to the back of his neck below his skull.
 There's no pain/tingling or past injury?

 Yes: Often a pinched nerve in the neck or other cause of neck muscle stiffness can cause the "greater occipital nerve" to get irritated and produce sensations of numbness/ tingling/ "ants under the skin" in the region of the back of the scalp, the skin above the ears and even into the forehead.
 This is called greater occipital neuralgia and is a side effect of the primary issue. ...Read more

 I've just discovered a new indentation in my skull.
-For the past few weeks i've had tingling and itching along both ears.
+For the past few weeks I've had tingling and itching along both ears.
 Could thus be serious?

 Unlikely.: All skulls have dents and bulges.
 In fact, a pseudoscience popular in the 1800s called phrenology claimed to be able to diagnose illnesses from those irregularities.
 Your indentation has probably been there all along, but if you're worried about it, let your doctor check it out. ...Read more

-I have a tingling burning in my left shoulder blade and when i press the back of my neck under my skull i get a sharp pain in my collar bone?
+I have a tingling burning in my left shoulder blade and when I press the back of my neck under my skull I get a sharp pain in my collar bone?